Lali (tribe)

-The Lali, sometimes written as Lalee, are a Jat clan, found mainly in the Chiniot district of Punjab, Pakistan.
+The Lali, sometimes written as Lalee, are a Jat clan, found mainly in Chiniot District of Punjab, Pakistan.
+Wali Muhammad Lali from Lalian was the most powerful figure of history of Lali family.

 History

 The Lali are one of a number of Jat clans that have lived in the Kirana Bar for centuries.
-They are mostly landlords and influential people.
 The tribe has produced a famous Sufi saint, Mian Muhammad Siddique Lali, who has given them a status of sanctity among the other Bar tribes.

 Their traditional seat of power was the village of Kawenwala, but this was reduced to a petty chieftainship with the arrival of the British.
 This village has many people from Lali tribe even today.
 The Lalis also founded the town of Lalian, literally the place of the Lali, where many Lalis still live.
-They have won many elections from the constituency around Lalian Tehsil which has made them politically strong among other clans of the region.
+Members of the clan have won many elections from the constituency around Lalian Tehsil which has made them politically strong in the area.

-The Lalis also have a few settlements outside the Chiniot District, for example in Sargodha District.
+The Lalis also have a few settlements outside Chiniot District, for example in Sargodha District.